ovidiopr/SeaBreeze/README.md

 ## Building SeaBreeze

-<i>If you did not receive the SeaBreeze source code, or already have a pre-compiled
-SetUp.msi installer, you may skip this section.</i>
+*If you did not receive the SeaBreeze source code, or already have a pre-compiled SetUp.msi installer, you may skip this section.*

 - [Windows](#windows)
 - [Linux](#linux)